 All students admitted to the school will be expected to perform at or above grade level.
 If the student has been enrolled in a special education program and has an IEP from the public school system, the principal will determine the appropriate method for ascertaining the student's past conduct, academic progress, and long-term potential.
 If there are indications of discipline problems, suspensions, or repeated absences, contact with the student's previous school will be made for clarification.
 It is desirable that students who attend the school come from homes that reinforce the values and beliefs taught during the school day.
 To this end, the principal will assess the parent's motivation in seeking the student's enrollment in the school, as well as the student's willingness to attend and adhere to the discipline policies.

 Registration Fee:

-The registration fee (non-refundable) is due online when the registration application is completed.
-A receipt from Square will be emailed to the family.
+The registration fee (non-refundable) is due online when the admission application is completed.
+The \$250 Enrollment Fee will be refunded if administration does not accept the student.

-Enrollment Priorities:
+Continuous Enrollment: